Dimitris112/lets-cook-pp2/README.md

 ## Future Features
 - Add the option for users to search recipes by *Area* just like they can search by meal category.
-- Implement user authentication with signup/login functionality once back-end services are introduced, enabling users to leave comments and ratings on their favorite recipes.
+- Implement user authentication with sign-up / login functionality once back-end services are introduced, enabling users to leave comments and ratings on their favorite recipes.
 - Enable voice search functionality enabling users to search recipes by simply speaking, providing a convenient user experience.

 ## Typography and color scheme